Beyond Endpoints: Path-Centric Reasoning for Vectorized Off-Road Network Extraction: Experiments

 \subsection{Results on WildRoad}

 We evaluate MaGRoad against leading methods on our challenging WildRoad test set.
 The quantitative results, presented in \cref{tab:wild_results}, show that our baseline method establishes a new state-of-the-art.
 Notably, it surpasses the previous best, SAM-Road++, in both graph completeness (F1 score) and topological accuracy (APLS), underscoring the effectiveness of its core design.
-Furthermore, our optimized version, MaGRoad$^\ast$, pushes the F1 score even higher, achieving 82.22 through a streamlined extraction pipeline, which we analyze in detail in Sec.~\ref{sec:faster_extraction}.
+Furthermore, our optimized version, MaGRoad-\textit{fast}, pushes the F1 score even higher, achieving 82.22 through an efficient vertex extraction strategy, which we analyze in detail in Sec.~\ref{sec:faster_extraction}.

 The visual comparisons in \cref{fig:ours_comparison} provide direct insight into this quantitative advantage.
 Node-centric baselines like SAM-Road and SAM-Road++ consistently produce fragmented graphs where roads are occluded by tree cover (\cref{fig:ours_comparison}a) and fail to resolve the correct topology at complex, non-standard junctions (\cref{fig:ours_comparison}b).
 In contrast, MaGRoad's ability to aggregate evidence along the entire path allows it to maintain connectivity through these occlusions and correctly infer the network's structure in sparsely connected residential areas (\cref{fig:ours_comparison}c) and unstructured dirt tracks (\cref{fig:ours_comparison}d).
 These results confirm that our path-centric approach is more robust to the visual ambiguity in off-road scenes, directly translating to superior performance.